 - date the microchip was implanted

 - name of implanter.

-Additionally the animal owner must sign a declaration that they are the owner of the animal presented for implantation or acting as the agent for the owner.
+The animal owner must sign a declaration that they are the owner of the animal being implanted or acting as the agent for the owner.

 The list of prescribed identifying information can be found in regulation 12 of the Domestic Animals Regulations 2015.